nystudio107/craft-seomatic/docs/docs/using/json-ld-meta.md

 The `, false` parameter tells it to create the JSON-LD object, but to _not_ automatically add it to the JSON-LD container.
 We do this because we don’t want it rendered on its own, we want it as part of the existing `mainEntityOfPage` JSON-LD object.

-Get the existing **Creator** as set in the Site Settings Control Panel section to modify it:
+Get the existing **Creator** as set in the Site Settings control panel section to modify it:
 ```twig
 {% set identity = seomatic.jsonLd.get('creator') %}
 ```